-- 84% of senior respondents indicated that they quite a bit or very much acquired a broad general education through their experiences at K-State.
+- 75% of senior respondents indicated they 'quite a bit' or 'very much' acquired job or work-related knowledge through their experience at K-State.

 Purpose and Background

-Since its inception in 2000, the National Survey of Student Engagement (NSSE; pronounced "nessie") has been evaluating four-year colleges and universities around the nation to measure the extent to which students engage in effective educational practices that are empirically linked with learning, personal development, and other desired outcomes such as student satisfaction, persistence and graduation (NSSE 2007 overview).
+Since its inception in 2000, the National Survey of Student Engagement (NSSE; pronounced "nessie") has been used by four-year colleges and universities around the nation to measure the extent to which students engage in effective educational practices that are empirically linked with learning, personal development, and other desired outcomes such as student satisfaction, persistence and graduation.
 The NSSE was developed under the premise that the frequency in which students engage in effective behaviors is an indicator of good educational quality.
-The College Student Report captures first-year and seniors behaviors to determine an institution's level of engagement.
+The College Student Report captures first-year and senior student behaviors to determine an institution's level of engagement.
 For more information about the NSSE, please view the following link: NSSE Home.
 View the most recent survey.

 NSSE Use at Kansas State University